modernweb-dev/rocket/docs/pages/start/20-manual-quick-start.rocket.md

 npx rocket init
 ```

-The initializer creates `rocket-config.js`, `docs/pages/index.rocket.md`, and a removable
-project-local Rocket Agent Skill at `.agents/skills/rocket/SKILL.md`.
-It does not overwrite
+The initializer creates a compact Atlas docs starter.
+It does not overwrite existing files, install
-existing files, install dependencies, or run a build.
+dependencies, or run a build.

 ## Check the Config